flowerinthenight/flowerinthenight.github.io/_posts/2019-02-05-golang-cobra-klog.md

       --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging -h, --help                             help for echo

-Use "echo [command] --help" for more information about a command.
+Use "cobraklog [command] --help" for more information about a command.
 {% endhighlight %}

 {% highlight shell %}